 2. Ingredient Based Variations

-Here are some of generic notes before you jump in to preparing Naan at home today:
+Here are some notes before you jump into preparing Naan at home today: